Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/13-Reactive-ProgrammingPt.3/Lesson13.md

 <!-- TODO: list the 4 types -->

+several types of operators, with a few examples:

+#### Transforming Operators

+Operators that transform Next event elements emitted by an Observable sequence.

+map, flatMap and flatMapLatest distinctuntilchanged

+#### Combination Operators

+Operators that combine multiple source Observables into a single Observable.

+startWith
+merge
+zip
+combineLatest
+switchLatest

+#### Filtering and Conditional Operators

+Operators that selectively emit elements from a source Observable sequence.

+filter

+distinctUntilChanged
+take
+takeUntil
+skip

+#### Mathematical and Aggregate Operators

+Operators that operate on the entire sequence of items emitted by an Observable.

+toArray

+reduce
+concat

+#### Connectable Operators

+Connectable Observable sequences resembles ordinary Observable sequences, except that they not begin emitting elements when subscribed to, but instead, only when their connect() method is called.
+In this way, you can wait for all intended subscribers to subscribe to a connectable Observable sequence before it begins emitting elements.

+publish
+replay
+multicast
+> As a starting point, see the examples for each Operator type in the Rx.playground that comes with RxSwift.

 <!-- TODO: pick a couple and show examples...esp. those that the class was confused by -->
 <!-- TODO: retry()? -->